+Opera design and direction for Gluck's Orpheus ed Eurydice.
 I decided to reverse the roles of Eurydice and Orpheus so that I could design for the transformative journey of a female protagonist.
-I was interested in framing the myth’s climatic mistake, the ‘fatal gaze’, as an entry into a new phase of realisation which for Eurydice would be a moment to disassociate, or free herself, from the original score.
+The myth’s climatic mistake, the ‘fatal gaze’, is framed as an entry into a new phase of realisation, which, for Eurydice, would be a moment to disassociate or "free" herself from the original score.

-Echoing this shift in roles, I challenged conventions in the spatial organisation of the opera as well.
-Firstly, I decided to move the orchestra on stage, centring Gluck’s 18th century music, only for Eurydice to dismantle it at the end.
+The orchestra is positioned on stage, centring Gluck’s 18th century music, only for Eurydice to dismantle it at the end.
 The opera ends with Eurydice singing without any instrumental accompaniment.
-Secondly, I reduced the distance between the performers and audience.
-I regarded the audience as the underworld, representing all things that come with being human: sin, love, lust, joy, hate, etc. Eurydice thus travels into the auditorium to retrieve Orpheus.
+Additionally, the audience is regarded as the underworld, representing all things that come with being human: sin, love, lust, joy, hate, etc. Eurydice thus travels into the auditorium to retrieve Orpheus.
 With this, Eurydice’s fatal gaze is towards Orpheus and the audience.
-I consider this a confrontation that challenges opera audience’s complicity in repeating (hi)stories and, equally, I saw a need for Eurydice to acknowledge her present reality: stuck in front of a sea of eyes judging her every move.
+This confrontation challenges opera audience’s complicity in repeating (hi)stories and sees Eurydice acknowledge her present reality: stuck in front of a sea of eyes judging her every move.